-501(c) HR Services’ focus is to assist the nonprofit community and provide information, support, that listening ear, and guidance as we move forward to what many are calling “the new normal.”
-Some of us will continue to work remotely and some will return to the physical workspace.
-Whether we are telecommuting or not, we must continue our efforts to maintain a physical, emotional, safe, and healthy workplace which includes a more inclusive workforce with barriers and biases identified and removed.
+501(c) HR Services’ focus is always to assist the nonprofit community by providing guidance as we move forward to a post-pandemic world.
+As we pass the one year mark of the pandemic, we see the light at the end of the tunnel.
+As we transition, some of us will continue to work remotely and some will return to the physical workspace.
+Whether we are telecommuting or not, we must continue our efforts to create and maintain a safe and healthy workplace by continuing some of our new habits.

-My research took me to articles, white papers, studies, and Top 10 Trends for 2020 which boiled down to:
+Our research in 2020 took us to articles, white papers, studies, which boiled down to:

 - Our tight labor market

 - How to attract and retain talent

 At first blush, we thought worker well-being was dated, over-talked about, and rarely a real focus in the workplace.
 With low expectations we absorbed data on the subject by PwC.
 We were surprised to learn that for over a decade they have been conducting a health and well-being survey.
 What they found lead them to believe health and well-being were so vital and important, they decided to do a study and with the University of Southern California.
 The study ended up with the creation of their Habit Bank.

 We are confident that their focus on well-being has helped them weather the pandemic.
 They have demonstrated that there are many ways to help and support our employees during challenging times that don’t include a massive budget and/or a large survey/study.

 Whether you and your staff are working remotely or are transitioning back into the office, here are six things that can easily be implemented to help yourself and your employees stay well:

 - Design your workspace to fit YOU.
 Meaning, think about what you need to do your best work.